 Microsoft Edge

 The legacy version of Microsoft Edge is no longer supported.
 Microsoft strongly recommends that customers build a transition plan to the new Microsoft Edge to ensure an up-to-date browser.
-The new Microsoft Edge will be available as part of the Windows 10 cumulative monthly security update released on April 13, 2021.
+The latest Microsoft Edge will be available as part of the Windows 10 cumulative monthly security update released on April 13, 2021.

 XDDM-based Remote Display Driver